lanl-aea/waves/docs/tutorial_argparse_types.rst

    /home/roppenheimer/waves-tutorials/eabm_package/abaqus/rectangle_mesh.py -- > rectangle_mesh.stdout 2>&1
    scons: done building targets.

-The build process, targets, and output files should be identical to that of :ref:`tutorial_partition_mesh_waves`.
+The build process, targets, and output files should be identical to that of :ref:`tutorial_partition_mesh`.
 You can explore changes in behavior by modifying the ``journal_options`` of both ``tutorial_02_partition_mesh`` and ``tutorial_argparse_types`` to include negative floats and re-running both workflows.
 For instance, by adding the following to the Geometry task definition.